thsaravana/thsaravana.github.io/_posts/2021-10-08-android-swap-view-model.md

 ```

 1. Create an `abstract` class implementing `ViewModel` and make your actual implementation extend this abstract class.
-2. Create a `ViewModelFactory` as always to define how to create your ViewModel.
+2. Create a `ViewModelFactory` to define how to create your ViewModel.
 3. In the above case, I have used `AbstractSavedStateViewModelFactory`, but you can use the normal one if you don't care about
-the `SavedStateHandle`
+the `SavedStateHandle`.

-### Hilt module
+### Actual Hilt Module
 ```kotlin
 @Module
 @InstallIn(FragmentComponent::class)